Estimated reading time: 7 minutes

 Learning to say “No” in couples counselling

 Here is an example of how learning to say “No” is important.
-During a couples counselling session, one woman asked her partner to express his emotions more openly to her.
+During a couples counselling session, a woman asked her partner to express his emotions more openly to her.
 It was easy for her to express emotions and she wanted him to be able to reciprocate.
 When she requested this, he answered “OK, I’ll do that”.
 He was expressing his genuine desire to do so.
-But he couldn’t do it because he didn’t know how to.
+But he couldn’t do it because he didn’t know the foundational skills required for this.
 This problem brought them into counselling with me.

 During the session, we explored what blocked him from expressing his emotions.
-We discovered that he’d never learnt the very first step – to tune into himself to define what he was actually thinking, feeling or wanting.
+We discovered that he’d never learnt the very first step – to tune into himself, to internally define what he was actually thinking, feeling or wanting.
 Even though he wanted to express his emotions for the sake of improving their relationship, he had not yet developed these skills.
-To him, her request was like she was asking him to speak Russian when he’d never had one Russian lesson.
+To him, her request felt like she was asking him to speak Russian when he’d never had a single Russian lesson in his life.
 It felt like a huge expectation!

 Emotion coaching

-On her side, she was also contributing to this normal relationship conflict.
+On her side, she was also contributing to this normal relationship conflict in unconscious ways.
 She hadn’t realized that he was not aware of his thoughts, feelings & needs like she was.
-This meant that she hadn’t developed the capacity to work with the fact that they were at totally different stages in developing a crucial relationship skill – speaking about emotions.
-So she couldn’t accept that she’d have to learn to be an emotion coach to her partner.
+Because she could do this, she thought he could too & believed he was deliberately hiding his emotions from her.
+This assumptions meant that she hadn’t developed the capacity to work with the fact that they were at totally different stages in developing a crucial relationship skill – speaking about emotions.
+She couldn’t accept that she’d have to learn to be an emotion coach to her partner.

-She resented the idea of coaching him, even though her partner had never been taught emotion skills since childhood.
-Her resentment was getting in the way of understanding that differences are inevitable in every relationship and that we need to learn to work with these.
-It’s often the case that one partner is better at something than the other, like playing the card game Rummy.
-So if you want your partner to play Rummy with you, and they don’t know how, you’ll have to coach them.
+She resented the idea of coaching him, even though her partner had never been taught emotion skills.
+Her resentment was getting in the way of understanding that differences are inevitable in every relationship and that we need to learn to work with these if we want to develop a good relationship team.
+It’s often the case that one partner is better at something than the other, for example playing the card game Rummy.
+If you want your partner to play Rummy with you, and they are willing but don’t know how to, you’ll have to coach them & they need to be open to being coached.

 Avoiding conflict

-In the counselling session we also discovered that he often said “Yes” to doing tasks even though he knew he didn’t have the time or the energy to carry through on his promises.
+In the counselling session we also discovered that he often said “Yes” to doing tasks even though he knew he didn’t have the time or the energy to carry through with his promises.
 This pattern, coming from a desire to please, and a more hidden desire to avoid a conflict, had over the years created tension in their relationship.
 With tasks left undone, he often felt guilty and inadequate.
 In turn, she felt burdened by having to do the majority of household tasks and resentful because she believed she’d “turned into a nag”.
+She “made up” in her mind that he was pushing her into the role of being a mother to him & struggled to shift this assumption about him.

 Neither of them knew how to have a healthy conflict discussion.
 Learning to say “No” in healthy ways was something they both struggled with.
-They both had problems in setting boundaries.
-Setting boundaries is hard to do, especially when we’re under pressure, feeling stressed or tired and after many unresolved conflicts.
+They both had problems in setting boundaries and working with their differences.
+Setting boundaries is hard to do, especially when we’re under pressure, feeling stressed, tired and have many unresolved conflicts.

 It is OK to have different thoughts, feelings & desires than your partner